-The GoPro is, of course, a great camera and I love the large variety of accessories that can come with it.
-As beginners are often looking for a camera that’s simple and easy to use, it does deserve a mention when we’re looking for the best underwater camera for scuba diving.
+The GoPro is, of course, a great camera, and I love the large variety of accessories that can come with it.
+As beginners are often looking for a simple and easy camera to use, it does deserve mention when we’re looking for the best underwater camera for scuba diving.
 If you just want to record memories, it can do an amazing job with the right accessories and the tips below.
-But if you want to work a bit on your photography skills, the GoPro will not be the best underwater camera for you.
+But if you wish to work a bit on your photography skills or are interested in macro, the GoPro will not be the best underwater camera for you.

-For scuba diving, a red filter on your GoPro* can help to put back some colours when it becomes all blue.
+A red filter on your GoPro* can help put back some colours when it becomes all blue.
 If you want to film your entire dive without worrying too much about it, a head-mount* will do the job (just try not to move your head too quickly).
-When we use a red filter, we have the GoPro mounted on a telescoping stick*.
-The ones that can extend can be good to film the shy underwater animals.
+When using a red filter, we mount the GoPro on a telescoping stick*.
+The ones that can extend can be good for filming shy underwater animals.

 Another accessory that would be on my list if I was using the GoPro a lot is the GoPro Dome Port*.
 I love the results of snorkelling photos that are half underwater, and it’s nearly impossible to get without this accessory.

 But a GoPro and its accessories are expensive.
 If you just want memories, a less sophisticated sports camera could be enough.
 We don’t all need the amazing quality of GoPro images.
 However, if you’re a big fan of slow motions, you’ll want to check the frames per second (fps) capability of the camera not to be disappointed.
 If you plan to project your photos or videos on a giant screen, the resolution will matter to you as well.